Caring for Farm Animals Caring for Farm Animals

 Animal Welfare Pork

 Pork: Since 2016, Darden has worked to increase the amount of pork it purchases from suppliers that utilize group housing for pregnant sows, as defined by the American Association of Swine Veterinarians (AASV).
-In FY23, approximately 54% of all pork purchased by Darden was from suppliers with group housing for sows.
-In FY22, that figure was approximately 33%.
+In FY24, approximately 56% of all pork purchased by Darden was from suppliers with group housing for sows.

 Darden will continue working toward the goal of sourcing pork that meets our culinary specifications, high quality standards and accessible pricing from suppliers with group housing systems for sows.
 In the near term, Darden will continue to engage with suppliers and industry associations on topics including housing, other welfare focus areas, GHG emissions, water usage and waste management.